How to Become a Nurse-Midwife

 Once you have graduated from the Doctor of Nursing Practice Nurse-Midwifery track (DNP-NM), you will be eligible to sit for the national certification examination administered by the AMCB.

-At Baylor University, the first-time pass rates for the AMCB certification examination have been 100% over the years:
+At Baylor University, the first-time pass rates for the AMCB certification examination have been 100% over the years, including a 100% pass rate in 2023.

 Pursuing a Career in Nurse-Midwifery

 According to the Bureau of Labor Statistics, there are more job opportunities than ever for nurse-midwives, and these jobs will continue to grow.
-The BLS predicts that by 2026, jobs in this field will increase by 31%.
+The BLS predicts that from 2023 to 2033, jobs in this field will increase by 40%.
 If you are looking to pursue a career in this field, you’ve chosen a great time to do so as you’ll have plenty of career opportunities when you graduate.

 Working as a nurse-midwife will allow you to embrace and change the future of woman-focused care.
 If you are ready to take the next steps to become a nurse-midwife, you can find out more about Baylor University’s Doctor of Nursing Practice Nurse-Midwifery (DNP-NM) track and download the program guide to receive everything you need to get started.
 It’s time to grow your career in an incredible field and be passionate about your work every day—changing the face of health care for the betterment of women everywhere.